 Here is a cross section view of the ice cap and land from Thule, on the west coast, to the eastern shore line.
 Notice that the weight of the ice cap has pushed the land down below sea level.
 (NOTE: Height scale larger than width scale.)

 Around the edges of the icecap are the only areas of land that can support life in these extreme weather conditions.
 Most of that land is frozen solid, except for the top couple inches that thaws for the few months of summer.
 However, you will see in my pictures, in later chapters, how unique and beautiful some of that life is.

 The sea provides much of the food for the approximately 55,000 people who live there.
 Eighty percent of these people are Inuit, with cultural linkage to the other inhabitants in Arctic Canada, Alaska, and Siberia.

-Click on the picture and you can see a larger and better view of the awesome ice cap.
+This narrow strip of land that Thule AB rests on is 1600 feet thick permafrost.
+In the background about 10 to 15 miles away (16 -24 km) is the great icecap.
 The vertical edge along most of the ice cap seen here is over 100 feet high.
-A common mistake made by new comers to this area is to misjudge distance.
-Everything looks much closer than it really is because the air is so clear and there are few land marks on the flat barren land.
-Once a group of us was going to hike to a glacier we could see clearly from the base and planned a 4 or 5 hour hike there and back.
+A common mistake made by new-comers to this area is to misjudge distance.
+Everything looks much closer than it really is because the air is so clear and there are few landmarks on the flat, barren land.
+Once a group of us was going to hike to a glacier we could see clearly from the base and planned a 4 or 5-hour hike there and back.
 It took us twice that long and we never even made it all the way to the glacier.
-(Pictures are in another chapter.)

 The ice cap is melting faster than predicted in recent years, apparently due to the global warming trend.